 Two minutes before the timer stops, add ice to a large bowl, and fill with enough cold water to cover the eggs you’ll be adding.

-Once the eggs have completely cooled, removed them.
+Once the eggs have completely cooled, remove them.
 Now the eggs are ready to color for Easter or to be peeled for snacks and lunches.

 Why It Works